Anguskk/YQdaka/README.md

 # YQdaka
-auto check-in  script for graduates  in SICE to avoid repeatable boring works
+auto check-in  script for UESTC graduates  in SICE to avoid repeatable boring works